 Laffoon’s story is not, however, just about entrepreneurial success.
 His Christian faith helped him through difficult times.
 Faith influences how he runs the business and is a guide on how he deals with struggles and challenges.
 And faith shapes the vision he has for his business and his life.

 A Lifelong Entrepreneur

 Since age 12 Laffoon wanted to be an entrepreneur.
 At the age of 14 he started a computer consulting business with a friend, which he operated while in high school and college at UC Berkeley.
+If you’ve just started a business, your marketing plan is one of the most important things to consider, so click here to visit website of digital marketing specialists.
 In college, Laffoon met a like-minded entrepreneur in Aryk Grosz, a classmate in the College of Engineering.
 When Laffoon and Grosz partnered in an entrepreneurship competition and won, they realized that they made a great team.

 Laffoon and Grosz often brainstormed startup ideas with their entrepreneurship professor, Jon Burgstone.
 But it wasn’t until Grosz had the idea to create an online service for school yearbooks that Prof. Burgstone finally said: “Good idea.
 You guys should start that business.”
 Laffoon and Grosz immediately started to meet with potential customers and to write a business plan.
 Two months later, in June 2006, Mixbook was born.

 Funding Struggles: The Early Years of Mixbook

 The business struggled in its early years.
 Laffoon and Grosz could not get venture funding.
 “We went to around 50 venture firms who rejected our business plan,” says Laffoon.
 “Nobody wanted to back a couple of young kids with a vision but no product.”
 In addition, they had trouble getting interest in the yearbook idea: